Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 Quik Shade Instant Canopy

-The King Canopy tent is priced higher than the Ez Up tent, but lower than the Trimline Canopy.
-The King Canopy is a strong commercial canopy that is well liked by many professional craft artists.
+The King Canopy is priced higher than the Ez Up tent, but lower than the Trimline.
+It is a strong commercial portable tent that is well liked by many professional craft artists.

-The Trimline Canopy, available from flourish.com, is a pricier canopy.
-Prices for this portable canopy start at approximately $850; however, this canopy is well loved by many professional craft artists, particularly those who have a well established business and do many outdoor shows each year and, therefore, require a canopy that stands up to a lot of use.
+The Trimline Canopy, available from flourish.com, is a pricier option.
+Prices for this portable canopy start at approximately $900; however, this canopy is well loved by many professional craft artists, particularly those who have a well established business and do many outdoor shows each year and, therefore, require a canopy that stands up to a lot of use.

 Light Dome Tent

 Light Dome tents are also pricier tents.
-The prices start at just over $800 for the frame, canopy and 4 side walls.
+The prices start at $850 for the frame, canopy and 4 side walls.
 Craft artists who use the Light Dome tent say this is a sturdy tent and a good investment in your business.
 Like the Trimline Canopy, the Light Dome canopy is typically used by established craft artists who do several outdoor shows each year.

 If you are selling at an outdoor booth that has an irregular shape, you may want to consider using a white umbrella.
 Here are several things to consider and look for when buying a white market umbrella for your booth.